Vectorly/docs/docs/api.md

     curl -H 'X-Api-Key: <api-key>' 'https://api.vectorly.io/videos/list'

 When videos have the status "ready", you can begin playing the video, or you can download it

+### Getting video by upload\_id

+You can get the video details using videos/get endpoint with an upload\_id

+    curl -H 'X-Api-Key: <api-key>' 'https://api.vectorly.io/videos/get/[upload-id]'

 ### Searching videos